MDoswell/1800_202310_BBY-12/README.md

 * A responsive web application that supports all screen sizes.
 <img width="524" alt="Screenshot_10" src="https://user-images.githubusercontent.com/70299766/230571811-62e90a3e-cb84-490b-b771-f46df2ed51d5.png">

-* Click the sign-up button to create a new account, or log in if having an account.
+* Click the sign-up button to create a new account, or log in if you already have an account.

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
 * The load more function on the leaderboards page is not functioning normally.
 * In some cases, geolocation is not functioning properly and the exact location may not be displayed.
+* Profile image is not displaying or saving properly for some users.

 ## 6. Features for Future
 What we'd like to build in the future:
 * Complete a route planning function.
 * Switch the refresh function on the leaderboards page to automatic refresh function.
-* Alarm function for nearest hazard
+* Alert function for very close hazards

 ## 7. Contents of Folder
 Content of the project folder: